jonathanbrumley/provider-search/README.md

 1. Member profile and provider preference models are stored in search input state, along with chat history.
 2. The ProviderSearchController chooses a ProviderSearchAgent for the next set of questions, based on state.

-    When no data has been collected, it chooses the GeneralProviderSearchAgent as a starting agent If required information is not yet answered, it will choose an individual agent, such as MemberDemographicsProviderSearchAgent
+3. When no data has been collected, it chooses the GeneralProviderSearchAgent as a starting agent
+4. If required information is not yet answered, it will choose an individual agent, such as MemberDemographicsProviderSearchAgent
-    If the individual agent has completed its questioning, it will not be selected again If an individual agent returns no match, the GeneralProviderSearchAgent will try a general response.
+5. If the individual agent has completed its questioning, it will not be selected again
+6. If an individual agent returns no match, the GeneralProviderSearchAgent will try a general response.
-    After all data has been collected, the GeneralProviderSearchAgent will respond with a list of matching providers
+7. After all data has been collected and confirmed, the GeneralProviderSearchAgent will respond with a list of matching providers
+   (this last part is not yet implemented)

 ## File organization
 * main.py - executes console input/output and calls the controller in a loop